Drugs and Crime Research

 NIJ funds projects to identify and evaluate policies and programs (including treatment) to prevent, deter or reduce drug- and alcohol-related crime.
 See:

 NIJ funds projects to increase the field's understanding about the dynamics of drug production and distribution in domestic and international markets.
 See:

 NIJ funds projects to identify and evaluate strategies to disrupt drug markets at different levels and by type of market.
 See:

-NIJ funds projects to identify and assess drug detection methods, technologies and strategies for drug recognition and detection, and support of medicolegal death investigation.
+NIJ funds projects to identify and assess methods, technologies, and strategies for drug recognition and detection, and support of medicolegal death investigation.
 See: